daveisagit/blocksets/README.md

 - No third party packages are required (hence no requirements.txt) except pytest for testing
 - Install pytest into your venv using `pip install pytest`
+- At the moment it is early days so whilst the foundations are forming I am only inviting comments which can be given via github issues

+## TODO - Reminders

+- [ ] BlockSet operations Union / Intersection / Difference
+- [ ] Example use in README